 (3) Create the AccountsOrder Schema Here we define the CSV file Schema, as defined by the following sample Message:

 (4) Create the CustomerOrder to SupplierOrder Map Here we create a Map to convert from a customer order to a supplier order, translating the product codes.
 This Map copies over all order quantities literally, though shortly we will write a workflow to subsequently adjust the quantities being ordered according to current stock levels.

 (5) Create the CustomerOrder to AccountsOrder Map Here we create a map to convert from a customer order to the format to be sent to the accounts system.

 (6) Create the Order Workflow Here we create a Workflow to receive the customer order, map it to a supplier order and an account order, iterate the items in the order checking current stock levels and fixing up the supplier order, and then send the supplier and accounts orders.

 (7) Test the Order Workflow Here we run a simple test file through the workflow to test for expected results.
-We can use the sample XML from stage 1, which can be found here.
+We can use the sample XML from stage 1.

 (8) Create the Ports, and Bind the Workflow Here we create a Receive Port to receive the incoming customer order, and we create two Send Ports for the supplier and accounts orders.
 Then we bind the Order Workflow to the Ports we created, so it is ready to run.